HamedHematian/Javascript-ManuelPlayer/README.md

 you can also play your own video by rename it to <code>movie.mp4</code> and place it in the src directory

 ## Credits
+all svg buttons have been provided from website <code>https://fontawesome.com</code>